smpallen99/coherence/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

-> This version is not compatible with previous Phoenix 1.3.0-rc versions.
-Please use the v0.4.0 version instead.

 Checkout the [Coherence Demo Project](https://github.com/smpallen99/coherence_demo) to see an example project using Coherence.

 Coherence is a full featured, configurable authentication system for Phoenix, with the following modules: